 What’s good about Royal Canin?

 Many of their formulas are also crafted to be breed-specific, which means that dogs that are known to have sensitive stomachs, such as German Shepherds, only consume meals with highly digestible proteins and specific soothing fibers.
 This is one of the things that sets Royal Canin apart and makes them well worth considering if you're looking for a dish that has been tailored to specifically suit your breed of dog.

 And it’s not just at the nutritional level that their recipes are formulated, their dry kibble has also been shaped and structured to suit the uniquely shaped jaws and eating behavior of each breed.
 This is important as smaller dogs do best with smaller kibble that's easier for their tiny teeth to manage, while bigger breeds enjoy crunching on something a little more substantial.

-You’ll find two kinds of products in the Royal Canin range - those that they call their ‘retail products’ and those they label as ‘vet products’.
+As we mentioned earlier, you’ll find two kinds of products in the Royal Canin range - those that they call their ‘retail products’ and those they label as ‘vet products’.
 As you’ve probably guessed, their retail products are widely available and this is where you’ll find breed-specific recipes, with both wet and dry ranges.

 What’s not so good about Royal Canin?